syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

 To create a new test:

 1. Open QTP by double-clicking the QuickTest Professional icon.

    N> The QuickTest Professional – Add-in Manager window is displayed.

-2.Select the .NET check box under the Add-in header.
+2. Select the .NET check box under the Add-in header.
 This ensures that .NET add-in is installed.

    ![](Getting-Started_images/Getting-Started_img2.png)

    _Figure_ _9_: QuickTest Professional - Add-In Manager

-3.Click OK.
+3. Click OK.

    N> The QuickTest Professional – [Start Page] window is displayed.
 There are two tabs, Start Page and Test, in the main pane of the window.
 The content under the Start Page tab is displayed by default.

    ![](Getting-Started_images/Getting-Started_img4.png)

    _Figure_ _10_: QuickTest Professional – [Start Page]

-4.Click the New Test icon on the Start Page.
+4. Click the New Test icon on the Start Page.

    ![](Getting-Started_images/Getting-Started_img5.png)

     _Figure_ _11_: QuickTest Professional – [Start Page] showing New Test icon

 This creates a new test.
 Alternatively, you can click the Test tab in the main pane of the window or Test sub-menu under the New menu in the Menu bar.

-5.Click Record in the toolbar to start the recording.
+5. Click Record in the toolbar to start the recording.

    ![](Getting-Started_images/Getting-Started_img6.png)

     _Figure_ _12_: QuickTest Professional – [Test*] Window showing Record tool

     N> A Record and Run Settings dialog box is displayed.

    ![](Getting-Started_images/Getting-Started_img8.png)